Mark Chesnutt: Personal life

 Chesnutt has been married to the former Tracie Motley since 1992.
 The two met in a bar, and according to Chesnutt, "She came out there with a guy she was with at the time, and I took her away from him".
 The couple have three sons: Waylon, Casey, and Cameron.
 Waylon was named after Waylon Jennings, who jokingly suggested during the recording sessions for their cover of "Rainy Day Woman" that the then-pregnant Tracie name their child after him.
 Although Jennings later stated that the suggestion was a joke, Chesnutt decided to choose the name anyway.
 In late 1995, following Waylon Chesnutt's birth, Tracie typically stayed home at the couple's house in Jasper, Texas, while also working as an artist.
 The birth of his sons also caused Chesnutt to tour less frequently by the end of the 1990s, as he wanted to be able to spend more time with his family.

+Health

+In October 2021, Chesnutt announced that he would be taking a hiatus from touring until 2022 in order to recover from back surgery.
+On November 1, 2023, Chesnutt was hospitalized for an issue that required critical care, and underwent multiple tests to determine the exact problem.
+Several of his concerts were canceled, but his condition was reported as stable.
+He canceled further shows in June 2024 after being hospitalized again for an emergency quadruple bypass surgery.